zilishen/documentation/content/nginx-one/getting-started.md

 This guide provides step-by-step instructions on how to activate and start using NGINX One.
 NGINX One is a management console for monitoring and managing NGINX data plane deployments.

-## Step 1: Enable the NGINX One Service on F5 Distributed Cloud
+## Step 1: Enable the NGINX One service on F5 Distributed Cloud

 1. Log in to the [F5 Distributed Cloud Console](https://www.f5.com/cloud/products/distributed-cloud-console).
 2. Find and select the **NGINX One** service on the dashboard.
 3. Select **Enable Service**.
 4. After the service has been enabled, select **Visit Service** to load the NGINX One console.

-## Step 2: Add NGINX Instances
+## Step 2: Add NGINX instances

 Once you've enabled NGINX One, the first thing to do is to add the NGINX instances you want to monitor.